-5. Coops must be cleaned once per day and fresh shavings given daily.
+5. Coops must be cleaned, with fresh shavings once daily.

 a. failure to clean pens daily could result in loss of awards, ribbons, and/or premiums.

 6. Poultry must be fed and watered twice daily.

 Judging of Poultry

 1. Classes may be added, canceled, or combined as needed by the Show Management and/or Superintendent a.
 All birds must be purebred with exceptions for Meat Pens and Egg Production Classes, which can be pure or mix breeds and are judged by market condition and finish, or condition of lay.